Undergraduate Admissions and Orientation

 Changing from Nondegree Status

-How to Apply For Readmission
+How to Apply for Readmission

 Former students of the NMSU system, who have been out of school for more than two consecutive semesters, are required to apply for readmission.
-Applications should be submitted to Undergraduate Admissions and Orientation before the start date of the semester for which the student plans to enroll.
+Applications should be submitted to Undergraduate Admissions before the start date of the semester for which the student plans to enroll.

-A student who has attended other post-secondary institutions during an absence must have official transcripts from those other post-secondary institutions sent directly to Undergraduate Admissions and Orientation.
+A student who has attended other post-secondary institutions during an absence must have official transcripts from those other post-secondary institutions sent directly to Undergraduate Admissions.
 They must be eligible to return to the institution they last attended.
 Transcripts must be received before the date of registration.
 Academic standing at the time of readmission will generally be determined by previous NMSU academic standing.
 However, academic performance at other institutions attended during the applicant's absence from NMSU may be considered when determining the student's admission status.

 Opportunities for High Schools Students